-With supply chain shortages, new border restrictions, large-scale layoffs and virtual lockdowns in cities with significant coronavirus outbreaks, how can organizations weather the impact and future-proof their business?
+Supply chain shortages, border restrictions, and lockdowns have all taken their toll, with both immediate and far-reaching effects.
+But how can organizations weather the impact and future-proof their business?

-In this article, we identify some of the short and long-term strategies that Canadian businesses can implement to manage procurement and supply chain risk during COVID-19.
+Let’s review some of the short- and long-term strategies that Canadian businesses can implement to manage procurement and supply chain risks.

 Procurement and supply chain disruptions

-While the overall economic impact of the pandemic is unclear, what is certain is that there will be several more months of operational impact from COVID-19 throughout the domestic and global supply chains.
-To help companies prepare for the unknown and be better prepared for future challenges, we have identified three key risk areas for many organizations.
+While it’s unclear when the pandemic will fully subside, what’s certain is that the operational impact from COVID-19 continues to affect the domestic and global supply chains.
+To help companies handle these challenges, we identified three key risk areas for many organizations.

-- Labour Capacity: this can be impacted by a workforce that is diminished or stretched to meet increasing demand and temporary reassignments to crisis task forces that eclipse day-to-day operations.
-To maintain business continuity, companies will need to identify their mission-critical functions and establish their minimum service thresholds.
+- Labour capacity - A struggling or diminished workforce struggles to meet increased demand impacts capacity, while temporary reassignments to crisis task forces eclipse day-to-day operations.
+To maintain business continuity, companies need to identify their mission-critical functions and establish their minimum service thresholds.

-- Supply Chain Exposure: this can be impacted by reliance on suppliers located in affected regions, and cost, scheduling, and shipping delays due to lockdowns and border closures.
-These problems can be magnified due to the cascading impact on your suppliers’ supply chains.
-To mitigate this risk, companies will need to diversify their supply chain to ensure a steady cadence and continuous flow of products and services.
+- Supply chain exposure - Relying on suppliers located in affected regions, as well as cost, scheduling, and shipping delays due to lockdowns and border closures, can leave the supply chain at risk.
+To mitigate this risk, companies need to diversify their supply chain to ensure a steady cadence and continuous flow of products and services.

-- Fraud and Compliance: this can be impacted by increased risk of procurement fraud, and non-compliance with internal procedures, relevant regulations, and legislation during the crisis.
-Organizations of all sizes will need to perform advanced procurement and contract analytics to ensure compliance and reduce business risk.
+- Fraud and compliance – The last year has brought an increased risk of procurement fraud and non-compliance with internal procedures, relevant regulations, and legislation.
+Organizations of all sizes need to perform advanced procurement and contract analytics to ensure compliance and reduce business risk.

 Procurement and supply chain resilience

-Working through COVID-19 will require creative strategies to enable on-the-ground decision-making and provide leaders with access to up-to-date information.
+Working through COVID-19—or any market disruption—requires creative strategies to enable on-the-ground decision-making and provide leaders with access to up-to-date information.
 Mitigation plans for crisis-related risks must be practical and accessible, allowing employees to make smart decisions quickly.
-A multifaceted approach that addresses your organization’s specific challenges will help determine the best way of managing the supply chain and ensuring its resilience.
+A multifaceted approach that addresses your organization's specific challenges will help determine the best way of managing the supply chain and ensure its resilience.

 In formulating a response strategy, organizations need to consider the following:

-- Assess supplier relationship to improve efficiency and productivity
+- Assess supplier relationships to improve efficiency and productivity.

 Liquidity assessment and planning

-Ensuring that there’s sufficient liquidity to weather the storm is one of the steps in assessing your company’s preparedness.
+Ensuring there is sufficient liquidity to weather the storm is one of the steps in assessing your company's preparedness.
 Businesses must evaluate and monitor their expenditures and preserve cash flow during a crisis.
-Ideally, every business should evaluate its expenses by type and by the vendor.
-As part of this analysis, it is essential to consider each of the following:
+Ideally, every business should evaluate its expenses by type and vendor.
+As part of this analysis, it’s essential to consider each of the following:

-- Enhanced Payment Terms: this can be negotiated or obtained by vendors through a procurement process or by proactive dialogue/agreement with your vendors.
+- Enhanced payment terms - Negotiate payment terms with vendors through a procurement process or a proactive dialogue with your vendors.

-- Prioritize your Spending: is the expenditure necessary and can it be minimized or delayed?
+- Prioritize spending - Consider whether the expenditure is necessary and can be minimized or delayed.

-- Re-Procurement: can a better price or terms be obtained by executing a new procurement or vendor selection process?
+- Re-procurement - Determine if a better price or terms can be obtained through executing a new procurement or vendor selection process.

 How BDO can help

-Crises are challenging to navigate because there is often no precedent from which to draw knowledge.
-BDO’s Procurement Advisory team can help guide you through the uncertainty that comes with the COVID-19 crisis and improve your procurement and supply chain resilience.
+Disruptions and crises are challenging to navigate—especially if there is no precedent from which to draw knowledge.
+Our Procurement Advisory team can guide you through the uncertainty of today’s market and help improve your long-term procurement and supply chain resilience.